VandyHacks/OpensaurusRexWorkshop/README.md

 * `$ git push` - upload (or push) cloned/local repository to the remote/original repository

 ## Suggested changes:
-- [ ] Changing the image of the dinosaur (change the runner to pink!)
+- [ ] Changing the image of the dinosaur (change the runner to pink!).
+Hint: assets/dino-100.png, and assets/dino-200.png are the correct assets.
 - [ ] Jumping / changing constants
 - [ ] Change the speed, etc.
 - [ ] Hide the score